Master of Speech Pathology

 The minimum entry requirement is successful completion of an Australian Bachelor degree (or its equivalent).
 Successful applicants are required to have at least a 75% (or equivalent) Weighted Average Mark (WAM) in the last two years of their bachelor's degree or H2A in their honours year qualification.

-Graduates can practise in hospitals, community health centres, private practice, schools, rehabilitation centres and aged care centres.
-Graduates may also work in health promotion, teaching and consultancy, and in specialised centres helping people with hearing impairment, cerebral palsy and intellectual disability.
+Graduates practise in hospitals, community health centres, private practice, schools, rehabilitation centres and aged-care centres.
+Graduates can also work in areas such as health promotion and teaching, and consulting, in communication and presentation.
+Employment opportunities also exist in specialised centres helping people with a hearing impairment, cerebral palsy and intellectual disability.

 The Master of Speech Pathology is accredited by Speech Pathology Australia (SPA).
 Graduates of the Master of Speech Pathology may apply for membership with the SPA.
 Membership may be subject to additional or ongoing requirements beyond completion of the degree.
 Please contact the relevant professional body for details.